-Students who are eligible for work study will be contacted by the Office of Financial Aid with information about the application process.
-These positions typically allow for 125 hours of work per semester at \$7.25 per hour.
-Students may work only one campus job.
+Students who are eligible for student employment will be contacted by the Student Financial Services Office with information about the application process.
+These positions typically allow for 120 hours of work per semester starting at \$7.50 per hour.

 Veterans' Help Desk